amayab9/ASE456-TimeManagementProject/documents/requirements/user_stories_ver1.md

+As a user, I want to route using pages.
+* As a user, I want there to be a home page with buttons to navigate to a Record page and Query Page.

-As a user, I want to record my time usage so that I can keep track of time usage
+As a user, I want the Record page to record my time usage so that I can keep track of time usage
 * As a user, I want to open a dialog box with multiple TextFields so that I can get all the inputs from the user.
 * As a user, I want to give date information to the date TextField.
 * As a user, I want to be able to use the keyword `today` to use today's date.